balena-labs-research/go-cli/README.md

 There are docker containers published in the `Packages` section of the GitHub repo.

+## Mutagen

+Mutagen is integrated in to this CLI to allow mounting the contents of a container to the local file system.
+For the service to work, `mutagen-agents.tar.gz` needs to be present alongside the `balena-go` executable as it contains the agents to be deployed in to the running container.

 ## Contributing

 Contributions are welcome to help grow the number of features.
 It may be wise to create an issue or discussion topic before starting to help us all coordinate.